Communication systems and services for public safety

 The activities of ETSI and 3GPP cover the scenarios to be considered for communication from authorities to citizens (and reciprocally), between authorities and amongst citizens.
 Emergency communications cover all communication systems and services including all media possibilities such as voice and non-voice, data, location etc.

-The standardization work is based on use cases that are defined by Public Safety users (including fire and rescue services, ambulances, police and Public Safety Answering Points (PSAP)), industry and regulators from all over the world.
+The standardization work is based on use cases that are defined by Public Safety users (including fire and rescue services, ambulances, police and Public Safety Answering Points (PSAP)), industry, operators and regulators from all over the world.

 ETSI groups in the Public Safety cluster:

 - ERM (EMC and Radio spectrum Matters) Task Group 26 (Maritime and radio amateur activities)